rmccorm4/Pokefetch/README.md

 * Get higher quality images to output if possible, need to research this more

+* Conversely, try to find more pixellated versions of the newer models in hopes of getting a prettier output

 * Add a -shiny flag to output the shiny sprite instead of the regular one

 * Scrape more relevant information about the pokemon